klemmeri/covered-call-simulator/README.md

   - Unrealized P/L
   - Cash
   - Days to expiration

+When rolling, the simulator opens a new short call with a user-specified delta and days-to-expiration; how far “out” the roll goes is determined entirely by those inputs.

 The simulator pauses after each plot and waits for **your decision** before moving on.